Assign gymnasts to rotations

 ## Auto assignment

-3. The system distributes registered gymnasts across rotations based on their level and discipline, the apparatus types per rotation, and any capacity constraints you have set.
+3. Click **Create Squads**.
+The system distributes registered gymnasts across the rotations based on your settings, their level and discipline, and the apparatus per rotation.

 Auto assignment is a starting point.
-It gets you 90% of the way there, but you will almost always want to move a few gymnasts around afterward.
+It gets you most of the way there, but you will almost always want to move a few gymnasts around afterward.
+Nothing is persisted until you press Save.

 ## Manual assignment